GearCatsProgramming/Fall2017/README.md

 ## Installing OpenCV and Python
 We're going to use a package manager -- Miniconda -- to install everything, because it streamlines things and makes it easier to keep track of the versions of stuff.

-0. You're allowed to keep or get rid of the python stuff you downloaded last week - sorry!
+0. You're allowed to keep or get rid of the python stuff you downloaded last week, up to you - turns out we need to use something else, sorry!

 1. Download miniconda here: https://conda.io/miniconda.html.
 We want the Python 3.6 installer, for your operating system.